maxhbr/LDBcollector/md/LGPL-3.0-only.md

     		YOU MUST Provide Legal notices
     			ATTRIBUTE Highlighted
     		YOU MUST Grant License
-    			ATTRIBUTE Original license
+    			ATTRIBUTE Original license LGPL-3.0-only
-    		IF Interactive AND Displayed License announcement
-    			YOU MUST Display Appropriate legal notices
+    		IF Interactive AND Displayed Appropriate legal notices YOU MUST Display Appropriate legal notices
     				ATTRIBUTE Highlighted
     		IF Software modification Uses Linked work
     			EITHER
     				YOU MUST Ensure Functionality Without Linked work OR
-    				YOU MUST Use GPL-3.0
+    				YOU MUST Use GPL-3.0-only
     	YOU MUST NOT Restrict Granted rights
     		EXCEPT IF NOT Permitted By Additional terms
     	YOU MUST NOT Litigate Circumvention